jatinchawla007/HTML_Sample/README.md

-This is a sample project based only on HTML and CSS
+This is a sample project based only on HTML and CSS without any libraries.